 - May 2006 Jody Anderson joins Workamper News staff as graphics/web support

 - May 2010 Luke Duquette joins Workamper News staff as website technology support

-- August 2011 Workamper News moves its headquarters to current location
+- August 2011 Workamper News moves its headquarters to a new office building

 - 2013 The Andersons and Duquettes became full-time RVers